 How are my bills calculated?

-We use the Heat Price Control Formula to calculate your bill.
+We use the Heat Price Control Formula to calculate your bill as detailed within our Supply Agreement with you.
 This ensures that energy costs are comparable to, or below market rates when considering lifetime operational, maintenance and replacement costs.
 Prices are revised every year using this formula.
 Benchmarks and indices are used to make these revisions.
 Our charges are adjusted in accordance with our agreement with the Developer as below:

 Your standing charge will be adjusted in relation to the Retail Price Index ( RPI) and a technical labour index (BEAMA).

-Your variable charge will be adjusted in relation to to market gas prices (ICIS Heren Index) and the Retail Price Index (RPI)
+Your variable charge will be adjusted in relation to market gas prices and the Retail Price Index (RPI)

 Do I have to submit a reading from a Standard Meter?